yu-ming-chen/tp/docs/UserGuide.md

 When a budget is edited the changes will be saved on NUSave, and  will be reflected immediately on the list of budgets.

->⚠️ You can only use this command on existing budgets.

 Format: edit INDEX n/NAME p/THRESHOLD

 Prefix | Parameters | Requirement | Comments